iTwin/itwinjs-core/docs/presentation/Content/index.md

 # Content

 The Presentation library provides a declarative way to create content for tables, property grid and other content components based on iModel data.

+![Content rules' example](./media/content-rules-example.png)

+## Reference

 There are 2 primary concepts for creating content: [rules](#rules) and [specifications](#specifications).

-![Content rules' example](./media/content-rules-example.png)

-## Rules
+### Rules

 There are two types of content rules: